praclet/ctf_osint/challenges/level03/intercepted/intercepted.md

 ## Hint (Cost: 40 pts)
 Have you found the documentation yet?
 James Wang had some friend that knew a lot about apt42's custom kerberos tickets.
-If yes, check the hint from the documentation :D.
+If yes, check the hint in the middle of the documentation :D.

 ## Solution
 Under one of James Wang's tweet a user posted a link to a documentation.